| | | | |

 Units Scale

-• 1 cup Red Wine (Yellow Tail Cabernet Sauvignon)
+• 1 cup of Red Wine (Yellow Tail Cabernet Sauvignon)

 Instructions